Final report for FNC20-1250

-The project site is an urban agricultural space in a residential neighborhood, immediately outside the boundaries of the City of Columbia, Missouri.
+The project site is an urban agricultural space in a residential neighborhood, immediately outside Columbia, Missouri.
 The site is adjacent to a two-story residence with an unfinished basement which is exposed only at the rear of the house.
-The previous site of the project organizer's bakery kitchen, the basement, includes a large, three-compartment dish sink, and is painted and coved as if for restaurant work.
+The previous site of the project organizer's bakery kitchen, the basement includes a large, three-compartment dish sink, and is painted and coved as if for restaurant work.
 As such, it now makes an ideal workshop for gardening projects.
-It opens onto a backyard which is partially below the ground level of the hill into which the house is built, between two retaining walls, where a large container garden can be covered with a canopy for overwintering, and therefore exists all-year-round.
-Many of the usual US-garden suspects are grown there, including tomatoes, peppers and herbs, as well as clovers used for nitrogen capture, and milkweed, to attract butterflies.
-The growing medium used in the containers has been recycled continuously since 2005 by composting in large, above-ground bins, and has expanded each year to reach a current volume of 1000 gallons.
-The compost consumes the entire food-waste output of the house, of the organizer's current bakery kitchen, and of the coffee shop next door to the bakery, as well as seasonal input from a local garden center owned by one of the project advisors, and from a neighborhood barn where a pair of horsed is housed.
-The garden has been operated since the first years of its existence with sustainability in mind, and today every input and method is organic, and most are OMRI-certified.
+It opens onto an area between two retaining walls, which is below the ground level of the hill into which the house is built, where a large container garden can be covered with a canopy for overwintering.
+Many of the usual US-garden suspects are grown there year-round, including tomatoes, peppers and herbs, as well as clovers grown for nitrogen capture, and milkweed, to attract butterflies.
+The growing medium used in the containers has been recycled continuously since 2005 by composting in large, above-ground bins, and has expanded each year to reach its current volume of 1000 gallons.
+The compost consumes the entire food-waste output of the house, of the organizer's current bakery kitchen, and of the coffee shop next door to the bakery, as well as seasonal input from a local garden center owned by one of the project advisors, and from a neighborhood barn where a pair of horses is housed.
+The garden has been operated according to sustainable best practices since it began, and today every input is organic, and most are OMRI-certified.

 Tea (camellia sinensis) is a tree crop cultivated at commercial scale almost-exclusively in tropical and subtropical climates, as it is damaged by hard freezes and more-profitable when it may be harvested year-round.
 In cultivation, the tree is pruned to a height of four to six feet and a proportionate diameter for ease of harvesting, such that many trees can be grown in tight rows when planted in the ground.
 This standard size is similar to what might be achieved by growing tea plants in large containers, which could be arranged as necessary during overwintering, in order to grow tea in a temperate climate.
 Scott's Baked Goods, of Columbia, Missouri, proposes to demonstrate the feasibility of this by cultivating and overwintering tea plants in containers.
 These plants will be added to the existing year-round urban agricultural area, under the scope of the company organic certification, the cost of the experiment arising principally from the expansion of the existing overwintering space; the proving of low-cost, low-impact overwintering methods; and the demonstration, to others, of the profitability of tea cultivation as a local prospect.

-– Meet the project’s increasingly-critical need for an inexpensive, ecologically-sound, high-drainage potting medium by producing, crushing and sifting biochar on the scale of hundreds of gallons.
-Improve the efficiency of the method in use by powering the sifting process and adding a second barrel kiln.
+- Meet the project's increasingly-critical need for an inexpensive, ecologically-sound, high-drainage potting medium by producing, crushing and sifting biochar on the scale of hundreds of gallons.
+Improve the efficiency of the method in use with powered sifting, and by refining the use of the barrel kiln.

-– Fully-develop current methods of pH correction and nutrient charging of biochar for agricultural use.
-Prepare coarse product by treatment in a fluidized-bed bioreactor, for use in potting media; and prepare fine product by aerobic composting, for use in soil regeneration.
+- Fully-develop current methods of pH correction and nutrient charging of biochar for agricultural use.
+Prepare coarse product by treatment in a fluidized-bed bioreactor, for use in potting media; and prepare final product by aerobic composting.

-– Demonstrate grow-out of camellia sinensis plants through several transplantations, up to industry-standard volume.
+- Demonstrate grow-out of camellia sinensis plants through several transplantings, up to industry-standard volume.

 - Continue to optimize seasonal overwintering shelter using minimal electric mains power.

-– Instruct interested parties, especially fellow vendors from Columbia Farmers’ Market, in the methods used, with emphasis on business ventures associated with that venue, and establishment of new ventures suited to it.
+- Instruct interested parties, especially fellow vendors from Columbia Farmers’ Market, in the methods used, with emphasis on business ventures associated with that venue.

 Without dedicating a building to the purpose, overwintering of tea in Missouri must be achieved with a temporary shelter.
 The coordinator’s experience in this stems from maintenance of an urban agricultural space, which is partially below ground level and can be covered to create an overwintering area.
 This is accomplished with a framework of poles that support a fifty-foot double layer of plastic sheet stretching between the permanent retaining walls that define the space.
 A compost sheltered inside the space, and kept active, contributes substantial heat at no cost, as does solar electric power.
 Only a fraction of the available space has been covered for overwintering, in the past, and the project aims to enclose the entire space by adding additional structures to support a larger canopy.
 Mulch, and a great many donated burlap coffee bags, will be used for insulation; and many food-grade plastic buckets donated by local bakeries will be used as grow-out containers for tea plants which the added space will accommodate.